PRATIKRATHOD/rtCamp/README.md

 2.Slice of images\
 3.Readme file with instruction

-# Something
+# Tasks
 - [x] Finish with header
 - [ ] 70% of footer is done
 - [ ] Middle part is not done

+### My laging areas
+There are custom post slider which take my most of the time but at final i come to get that but how to post on page with description. aslo for getting menu is harder for me.

-# What i have done?
+# What i learn?
-Actually i'm not familiar with  wordpress,but the assignments given by rtCamp are easy.
-I wanted to learn about wordpress this is really intreasting.
+I'm not familiar with wordpress, before wordpress i only used normal coding(HTML,CSS,PHP,JavaScript,Bootstrap).\
+But wordpress helps in lots matter there are many plugins which help to make site comfortably.\